Administrative and technical careers

 INED’s many administrative and technical personnel present a wide range of skills—statistical, secretarial, library, legal, IT, publishing, graphic design, translation, public relations—and work in a great variety of jobs, all in the service of research.

 INED engineers, technicians and administrative personnel (ITAs) provide technical support for the production, dissemination and promotion of the Institute’s scientific work.
-Over 150 ITAs, some permanent, work with research teams (secretarial) and in administrative services (budget, human resources, accounting, asset management, legal services, internal communication) and research support services.
+Over 150 ITAs, some permanent, work with research teams (secretarial) and in administrative services (budget, human resources, accounting, asset management, legal services, managment control) and research support services.
 From secretaries to statisticians, the Institute draws on a broad range of skills in highly varied activity areas.

 Surveys and statistical methods